 This is exactly the logic the Apostle Paul used to comfort those who had lost someone they loved.
+In 1

-In 1 Thessalonians 4:13-18, he said, "But I would not have you to be ignorant, brethren, concerning them which are asleep, that ye sorrow not, even as others which have no hope.
-For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him.
-For this we say unto you by the word of the Lord, that we which are alive and remain unto the coming of the Lord shall not prevent them which are asleep.
-For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.
-Wherefore comfort one another with these words."
+Thessalonians 4:13-18, he said, "But I do not want you to be ignorant, brethren, concerning those who have fallen asleep, lest you sorrow as others who have no hope.
+For if we believe that Jesus died and rose again, even so God will bring with Him those who sleep in Jesus.
+For this we say to you by the word of the Lord, that we who are alive and remain until the coming of the Lord will by no means precede those who are asleep.
+For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
+And the dead in Christ will rise first.
+Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
+And thus we shall always be with the Lord.
+Therefore comfort one another with these words."